Join the growing band of people who stammer who've set up workplace networks for people who stammer.

 The Equality Act 2010 has significant implications for people who stammer, so we've created resources for you to use.
 Check out the links to the side around employment, the law, bullying and reasonable adjustments.

-If you require support at your place at work, check out the Support at work section of the site or call our helpline on 0808 802 0002.
-The Stamma helpline is open weekdays 10am-12pm and 6pm-8pm.
+If you require support at your place at work, check out the Stammering at Work section of the site or call our helpline on 0808 802 0002.
+The Stamma helpline and webchat are open weekdays 10am-12pm and 6pm-8pm.

 The Employers Stammering Network (ESN)